ibm-cloud-docs/solution-tutorials/index.md

 ### [Deploy a secure web application across multiple regions](multi-region-webapp.html)

-This tutorial is a walkthrough of how to create, secure, and deploy a web application across multiple regions.
+This tutorial is a walkthrough of how to create, secure, and deploy a web application across multiple regions using a continous delivery pipeline.

 ### [Scalable Java web app on Kubernetes](scalable-webapp-kubernetes.html)